-- 1. Launch Storage Utility from the K2 System Configuration application as in the previous procedure. - 2.
+- 1. Launch Storage Utility from the K2Config application. - 2.
 As prompted, wait while Storage Utility gathers system information, then Storage Utility opens. - 3.
-In Storage Utility tree view, expand the node for the Nearline 120R RAID, right-click the icon for a Nearline 120R RAID controller, and select Configuration | Network Properties.
+In Storage Utility tree view, expand the node for the K2 RAID, right-click the icon for a RAID controller, and select Configuration | Network Properties.

-For a Nearline 120R RAID chassis with two controllers, you can make settings on both controllers using this dialog box.

-- 4. In the Controller Slot Number field enter 0 and then press Enter.
-The settings from controller 0 are loaded into the Controller Network Settings dialog box and are available for you to modify. - 5.
-Enter the control network IP address and other network settings. - 6.
-You want SNMP trap messages go to the NetCentral server PC, so for SNMP Configuration enter the IP address of the NetCentral server PC.
-You can also enter IP addresses for other SNMP managers to which you want to send SNMP trap messages. - 7.
-For the RAID chassis with two controllers, in the Controller Slot Number field enter 1 and then press Enter.
+4. In the Controller Slot Number field enter 0 and then press Enter.

+The settings from controller 0 are loaded into the Controller Network Settings dialog box and are available for you to modify.

+- 5. Enter the control network IP address and other network settings. - 6.
+For SNMP Configuration, enter the IP address of the NetCentral server PC.

+You can also enter IP addresses for other SNMP managers to which you want to send SNMP trap messages.

+7. For the RAID chassis with two controllers, in the Controller Slot Number field enter 1 and then press Enter.

 The settings from controller 1 are loaded into the Controller Network Settings dialog box and are available for you to modify.

-Repeat the previous steps to configure controller 1. - 8.
-Click OK to save settings and close. - 9.
+- 8. Repeat the previous steps to configure controller 1. - 9.
+Click OK to save settings and close. - 10.
 In Storage Utility click View | Refresh.
-Continue with the next procedure "Binding disk modules".

-Use the following procedure to bind disk modules as required for the Nearline 120R K2 SAN.
+Binding disk modules - Nearline K2 SAN

-Also refer to "About RANKs and LUNs in Storage Utility" in the chapter Overview of K2 Storage Tools for information about LUNs per RANK on different drive sizes and types.
+- Fibre Channel cable(s) connected

+- Ethernet cable(s) connected

+- Power on

+Prerequisites for the optional K2 RAID Expansion chassis (if present) are as follows:

+- 1. If you have not already done so, launch Storage Utility from the K2Config application. - 2.
+As prompted, wait while Storage Utility gathers system information, then Storage Utility opens.

-1. In the Storage Utility main window, identify bound RANKs and unbound disks by their placement in the hierarchy of the tree view.
+3. In the Storage Utility main window, identify bound RANKs and unbound disks by their placement in the hierarchy of the tree view.
 In the following illustration, disk numbers are represented by "XX".
-Refer to "Identifying disks" on page 460 for an explanation of how disks are actually numbered in Storage Utility.

-NL120R systems store media files across both the primary RAID chassis and the optional Expansion chassis.
+Nearline systems store media files across both the primary RAID chassis and the optional Expansion chassis.
 In addition, metadata files and journal files are mixed in with the media files.
 The RAID configuration is the same on all chassis.
 Each chassis contains SATA disks, which are bound as RAID 6 in a RANK of twelve disks.
 One twelve disk RANK fills one chassis.

-- 2. To bind SATA disks for media file storage, do the following: - a.
-Right-click the Unbound node for a controller, then select Bind in the context menu.
-(If the RAID chassis has two controllers, both controllers are represented by the single "Controller" node)
+4. Right-click the Unbound node for a controller, then select Bind in the context menu.

+If the RAID chassis has two controllers, both controllers are represented by the single "Controller" node.